-Then he pointed at my phone, so I picked it up.
-There were two missed calls from the Legend, and a text saying he was in a jam.
+He pointed at my phone then, so I picked it up and saw two missed calls from the Legend–the first time he’d called since we’re broken off things the month before–and a text saying he was in a jam.
 The timing shocked me out of my self-righteousness, so I wrote back immediately though still did not call.
 I was afraid to hear his voice, which is what I miss most.

-A few hours, he got back to me.
-He’d left his keys in his apartment, he wrote, and, with no available locksmiths in the earliest hours of Christmas, had eventually parked at a neighborhood hotel.
 I did not dare ask him to rescue me from my longing.
-Nor did I dare ask what or how he was doing.
+Nor did I dare ask how he was doing.
 Instead, we exchanged niceties for the first time in months, and I put the phone back down and wept.

 I’ve lived too long with practical magic to dismiss serendipities.
 Doing so pisses God off, to paraphrase Alice Walker at her clearest.

-Nothing, not even Hall, not even Providence itself, can rescue me today from today’s sadness.
-Yet I know I’m not alone.
+For while nothing, not even Hall, not even Providence itself, could rescue me today from today’s sadness, now I know I’m not alone.

 God does not leave us